mpwillson/mal/myc/myc.md

 However, like (1), I modified the list in-situ, which meant that subsequent evaluations steadily trucated the list.
 The solution was to make a copy of the list and truncate that.

+4. The seg fault in (1) occured in malloc, which is mostly caused by user abuse.
+It turned out I was writing to an unitialised pointer in read_atom (reader.c).
+Now mal dies with an "out of memory" error message.
+I tracked this down in testing mal on FreeBSD, where mal died immediately, on the defintion of the not function.
+Nice early failure mode!